waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### booking.notification

-A notification sent out to notify about upcoming bookings.
-The recipients are users who have upcoming bookings.
+Sent to users to notify them about their upcoming bookings.

 #### Templates